Sponsor: American Institute for Foreign Study

 Norcross, GA 30092

-Eligibility: Applicants must be full-time undergraduate minority students enrolled in a college in the United States, Canada or Mexico with an accredited industrial engineering program, major in industrial engineering and be active members.
+Eligibility: Applicants must be full-time undergraduate minority students enrolled in a college in the United States, Canada or Mexico with an accredited industrial engineering program, have at least a 3.4 GPA, major in industrial engineering and be active members.
 Students may not apply directly for this scholarship and must be nominated.
 The award is based on academic ability, character, leadership, potential service to the industrial engineering profession and financial need.

 Amount: $4,000